thatmlopsguy/thatmlopsguy.github.io/content/interview.md

 I like to work for mid size companies that has its own product, that's mostly focused on the quality of their product over any other aspect, instead of being directed by sales department or any predefined deadlines.

+A positive company and team culture is one that is friendly, collaborative, and empathetic.
+This type of culture promotes open communication, where team members feel comfortable sharing their ideas, opinions, and concerns without fear of blame or politics.
+Instead of focusing on placing blame, a positive culture encourages teamwork and problem-solving together.

+I appreciate forward-thinking companies that embrace innovation and continuous improvement.
+Organizations that actively solicit employee insights and demonstrate adaptability in their processes align with my growth-oriented mindset.
+I'm particularly interested in environments where experimentation is valued and learning from outcomes drives positive change.

 ### Do you prefer to work alone, or as part of a group?

 I like to work in a small group, specially focused on a single project where there's a clear roadmap